andremacola/acf-onyx-poll/readme.md

 ## OBSERVATIONS

 - I don't support Internet Explorer Browser and all PR's related will be rejected.
-One of the goals of this plugin is to be js/css lightweight.
+One of the goals of this plugin is to be js/css lightweight and jQuery free.

 - ACF Onyx Poll uses [acf-json](https://www.advancedcustomfields.com/resources/local-json/) functionalities.
 So maybe it's better to syncronize the fields within ACF PRO settings.
 For now the only way to translate the ACF Field Labels is renaming in ACF settings or json file **(RENAME ONLY THE LABEL: STRING)**